TL;DR

 Step-by-Step Guide to Getting Your Procedure Authorised:

-- Visit Your GP: This is always the first step.
+- Visit Your GP: This is typically the first step.
 Your GP will assess your symptoms (e.g., breathing issues) and, if they agree it's necessary, will provide an open referral or a named referral to a specialist (usually an ENT surgeon).

 - Consult with the Specialist: The specialist will conduct a thorough examination, which may include a nasal endoscopy (using a small camera to look inside your nose).
 They will produce a detailed report outlining their diagnosis and recommended treatment plan.
 The report must clearly state why the rhinoplasty is medically necessary.